 - The categories of personal data concerned

-- The categories of recipient to whom the personal data have been or will be disclosed.
+- The categories of recipients to whom the personal data have been disclosed.

 - The envisaged period for which the personal data will be stored.

-- Where the personal data was not collected directly from you, any available information as to the source of the data.
+- Where the personal data was not collected directly from you, any available information about the data source.

-- The existence of automated decision-making, including profiling, and any meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for you.
+- The existence of automated decision-making, including profiling, and any meaningful information about the logic involved and the significance and the envisaged consequences of such processing for you.

-- Information on the appropriate safeguards that have been put in place in the instance that your personal data has been transferred to an international organisation or third country.
+- Information on the appropriate safeguards that have been put in place when your personal data has been transferred to an international organisation or third country.

 Right to rectification

-Under Article 16 of the GDPR, Lead Forensics has the obligation to rectify, without undue delay, any inaccurate personal data.
-If you believe that the personal data we hold on you is inaccurate or incomplete, you can make a Subject Access Request to inform us of this inaccuracy and provide us with the necessary data to correct/complete our data files.
+Under Article 16 of the UK GDPR, Lead Forensics must rectify, without undue delay, any inaccurate personal data if you believe that the personal data we hold on you is incorrect or incomplete.
+In that case, you can make a Subject Access Request to inform us of this inaccuracy and provide us with the necessary data to correct/complete our data files.

 Right to erasure (‘right to be forgotten’)

-Under Article 17 of the GDPR, you have the ‘right to be forgotten’.
-In the event that you make a request for erasure, a minimal amount of your personal data will be kept in our suppression files.
-This enables Lead Forensics to fulfil our legal obligation under Article 6(1)(c) of the GDPR to ensure that you are not contacted again.
+Under Article 17 of the UK GDPR, you have the ‘right to be forgotten’.
+If you make an erasure request, a minimal amount of your personal data will be kept in our suppression files.
+This enables Lead Forensics to fulfil our legal obligation under Article 6(1)(c) of the UK GDPR to ensure that you are not contacted again.

-If you are not added to our suppression file, there is a risk that your data may be processed again in the future if your details are re-added to our software by out data procurement team.
-Therefore, we will keep a minimal amount of data (where applicable, name, business phone number, business email and/or LinkedIn URL where applicable) in a suppression file with a note to say that you no longer wish to receive communication so that you are not contacted again in the future.
+If you are not added to our suppression file, there is a risk that your data may be processed again in the future if your details are re-added to our software and our data procurement team.
+Therefore, we will keep a minimal amount of data (where applicable, name, business phone number, business email, and LinkedIn URL where applicable) in a suppression file with a note to say that you no longer wish to receive communication so that you are not contacted again in the future.

 Right to restriction of processing

-Under Article 18 of the GDPR you have the right to request that Lead Forensics does not further process your personal data beyond storing it.
+Under Article 18 of the UK GDPR, you have the right to request that Lead Forensics does not further process your personal data beyond storing it.
 This can be a useful alternative to requesting erasure.
-For example, you can make this request to ensure that your entire data record is kept in our suppression files but will not be processed for sales or marketing purposes.
+For example, you can ask to ensure that your entire data record is kept in our suppression files but will not be processed for sales or marketing purposes.

 Right to object

-Under Article 21 of GDPR you have the right to object to the processing of your personal data for direct marketing purposes.
+Under Article 21 of the UK GDPR, you have the right to object to processing your personal data for direct marketing purposes.

-In all correspondence with you we will give you the right to object from receiving further correspondence from Lead Forensics.
-On any emails you receive from Lead Forensics there will be the option to ‘unsubscribe’ from receiving any further email correspondence.
-If you are contacted via LinkedIn, you can reply to the message to request no further correspondence.
-If you receive a telephone call from us, you have the right to verbally request not to receive any further calls.
-Lead Forensics has a companywide CRM system, and your request to object will be logged to ensure that you do not receive any further calls or emails.
-If you wish to make an objection outside of the abovementioned methods, please make a Subject Access Request.
+You have the right to object to receiving communication from Lead Forensics.
+All emails from Lead Forensics include an ‘unsubscribe’ option.
+If you are contacted via LinkedIn, you can reply to the message to request no other communication.
+If you receive a telephone call from us, you have the right to request not to receive any further calls verbally.
+Lead Forensics has a companywide CRM system, and your request to object will be logged to ensure that you do not receive other communication.

-Your right to lodge a complaint to a supervisory authority
+Your right to complain to a supervisory authority

-Under Article 77 of the GDPR you have the right to lodge a complaint with a supervisory authority if you believe the processing of your personal data infringes your rights.
-In the UK, the supervisory authority is the Information Commissioner’s Office (ICO).
+Under Article 77 of the UK GDPR, you have the right to complain to a supervisory authority if you believe processing your personal data infringes your rights.

-For questions relating to this policy, please contact email@example.com
+For questions relating to this policy, please get in touch with: